mikhailkatsman/NOWS_app/README.md

 ~~~
 <br/><br/>
 After you have added your API keys and access tokens, please run the command below to generate your "env.g.dart" file
-which will contain your newly encrypted envirorment variables:
+which will contain your newly encrypted environment variables:
 ~~~
 $ flutter pub run build_runner build
 ~~~